Allied intervention in the Russian Civil War: Allied concerns

-The Japanese, concerned about their northern border, sent the largest military force, numbering about 70,000.
+The Japanese had already landed marines in Vladivostok in January 1918.
+Responding to the allied build-up, they would increase their commitment in Siberia to 70,000 troops under their own command.
 They desired the establishment of a buffer state in Siberia, and the Imperial Japanese Army General Staff viewed the situation in Russia as an opportunity for settling Japan's "northern problem".
 The Japanese government was also intensely hostile to communism.

 The Italians created the special "Corpo di Spedizione" with Alpini troops sent from Italy and ex-POWs of Italian ethnicity from the former Austro-Hungarian army who were recruited to the Italian Legione Redenta.
 They were initially based in the Italian Concession in Tientsin and numbered about 2,500.

 However, while Soviet propaganda often portrayed Allied intervention as an alliance dedicated to crushing a nascent, worldwide communist revolution in the cradle, in reality the Allies were not particularly interested in intervention.
 While there were some loud voices in favour, such as Winston Churchill, these were very much in the minority.
 The main concern for the Allies was to defeat the German Empire on the Western Front.
-While the Bolshevik's repudiation of Russia's national debt and seizure of foreign-owned industries did cause tension, the main concern for the Allies was the Bolshevik's desire to get Russia out of the First World War.
+While the Bolsheviks' repudiation of Russia's national debt and seizure of foreign-owned industries did cause tension, the main concern for the Allies was the Bolshevik's desire to get Russia out of the First World War.
 The Allies disliked the Whites, who were seen as nothing more than a small group of conservative nationalists who showed no signs of planning reform.
 Government ministers were also influenced by anti-White public opinion, which was being mobilised by trade unions.
-The low casualties suffered by the Allies is indicative of the low-level of their combat involvement.
+The low casualties suffered by the Allies is indicative of the low level of their combat involvement.
 However, the Soviets were able to exploit the Allied intervention for propaganda purposes.

 Churchill, the loudest voice in favour of action, was a vehement anti-socialist and saw Bolshevism as socialism's worst form.
 As a result, he attempted to gain Allied support for intervention on ideological grounds.
 Most of the British press were ideologically hostile to the Bolshevik regime, and supported the intervention.
 Many newspapers actively encouraged Allied intervention during the war.